Can You Use Ring Doorbell Without WiFi?

 Even though your internet and WiFi are working properly, the signal strength could still be weak.
 Ring Doorbells and other devices work best when they have a strong internet connection.

-- The Ring disconnects and then reconnects to the network.
+- Intermittent Connectivity: The Ring device may disconnect and reconnect to the network.

 One of the best ways to check the WiFi strength of your Ring is with the Ring App.